cloud-elements/devportal/docs/elements/magento/magento-endpoint-setup.md

 ## Endpoint Setup

 Follow these steps to create a new Magento Connected app.
+    You will need to create an OAuth Consumer which gives you the API key and secret to be used during provisioning and you will need to give access to make API calls to a User or Users

 Log in to the admin dashboard of your store.